Joy4orce/Joy4_nova/faq/faq.md

 Due to Android storage restrictions for API31, local NFO/JPG media information files for videos stored on local/HDD storage have been moved to nova public application folder located `/sdcard/Android/data/org.courville.nova/files/nfoPoster`.

 Note that due to API31 restrictions, NFO files co-located with videos on local storage are invisible to nova since Google refuses to grant `MANAGE_EXTERNAL_STORAGE` permission to nova (cf. section above).

+## How to exclude some folders from media indexing?

+For local storage or remote network shares, creating a `.nomedia` empty file in a folder will instruct nova to not index the video files included in this folder.
+Note that this is a global Android practice and since nova is relying on Android multimedia indexing for local storage, it is inherently supported.

 ## I’d like to request a new feature.